How to Get Rid of Geese

 keeping geese away

 When visiting a hotel, you want quality service.
 Geese are no different.
 Leaving your lawn a mess near the pond will make your property look like a roach motel.
-Geese want a safe place for their young, and tall grasses near the water’s edge are an obvious hiding spot for predators.
+Geese want a safe place for their young.
+As mentioned, tall plants near the water’s edge are an obvious hiding spot for predators.
 It may not look the best (unless you use rushes and other shore plants), but it gets the job done.

 Room service is another big deal to a goose family.
 Once they know you serve lunch at your bird B&B, they’ll want to come back.
 However, an inn without a buffet is worth traveling a few extra miles to someplace more accommodating.